tokio-rs/tracing/README.md

 ### In Applications

-In order to record trace events, executables have to use a `Collector` implementation compatible with `tracing`.
-A `Collector` implements a way of collecting trace data, such as by logging it to standard output.
+In order to record trace events, executables have to use a collector implementation compatible with `tracing`.
+A collector implements a way of collecting trace data, such as by logging it to standard output.
 [`tracing-subscriber`][tracing-subscriber-docs]'s [`fmt` module][fmt] provides
-a Collector for logging traces with reasonable defaults.
+a collector for logging traces with reasonable defaults.
 Additionally, `tracing-subscriber` is able to consume messages emitted by `log`-instrumented libraries and modules.